Subtotal | $0.00 |

 7) Contact your bank or card issuer to make sure you can use your card for internet purchases and there are no limits for on-line transactions.
 If for some reason you cannot make a purchase or deposit the whole amount at once, it is recommended that you try adding funds in smaller increments, e.g., $5.00 at a time.
 Exceeding the limits for online payments may also be the root cause of the decline.

-8) Try using a laptop or desktop computer with another internet connection (for example, with a VPN so your IP is not for your country).
+8) Try using a laptop or desktop computer with another internet connection (for example, with a VPN so your IP is not associated with your country).

 If none of the listed methods works, please contact our Support Team providing your web browser version and the OS installed on your computer; the screenshots of the error will be of help too.
 After that, we will be able to investigate the situation further.